Back to learn

-Instead, you’ll need to cash out your digital money into a form that’s accepted by the majority of businesses and stores.
-It is worth noting, however, that some establishments actually do accept cryptocurrency.
+Instead, you’ll need to cash out your digital money into a form that’s accepted by the majority of businesses and stores, though it’s worth noting that some establishments actually do accept cryptocurrency.

 Most crypto exchanges that allow you to buy digital currencies also allow you to cash them out into Canadian dollars, US dollars, or other major currencies.
-You can often deposit this money straight into a PayPal account or bank account, but loading it onto your KOHO prepaid Visa is also a great option.
+You can then deposit this money straight into a PayPal account or bank account.

-When you cash out your crypto investment and load up your KOHO card, you can use your funds to make regular purchases, just like you would if your money came from your paycheque.
+When you cash out your crypto investment into your bank account, you can then use your funds to make regular purchases, just like you would if your money came from your paycheque.